tobyclh/UnityCNTK/README.md

 - cusparse64_80.dll
 - nvml.dll
 5. Copy Cntk.Core.Managed-2.0rc3.dll to this project file, under Assets/UnityCNTK/Plugins
-6. Run the webcam scene (and see how it doesn't work because we did not implement the correct preprocessing, but
+6. Run the webcam scene (and see how it doesn't work because we did not implement the correct preprocessing, but the evaluation does work

 ### Technical Background